Compensation Claim Against An Employer For A Waiter, Waitress, Chef Or Serving Staff Injury

 If you have suffered a burn injury whilst serving customers in a restaurant, or whilst working as a chef preparing food in a kitchen, then you will very likely have a valid reason to bring a personal injury compensation claim against your employer.

-Another very common form of accidents that can occur whilst working in a restaurant, as a waitress, waiter or a chef, is some kind of slip, trip or fall.
-Indeed, this is the single most common type of personal injury compensation claim we make on behalf of our clients across the board.
+Another prevalent form of accidents that can occur whilst working in a restaurant, as a waitress, waiter or a chef, is slip, trip or fall.
+Indeed, this is the single most common type of personal injury compensation claim against an employer we make on behalf of our clients across the board.

 A quick explanation of what a needlestick injury is might be needed, as it is not a common term.
 A needlestick injury is any injury caused by a sharp implement puncturing the skin, as opposed to slicing it like a knife cut.

-Needlestick injuries although quite minor can have very serious health effects, as they are extremely prone to becoming infected.
+Although quite minor, needlestick injuries can have severe health effects, as they are extremely prone to becoming infected.

 If you are a waiter, waitress or chef who has sustained a cut or needlestick injury in the kitchen, and it can be proven your employer was at fault, then you may have a valid reason to claim personal injury compensation.

 If you have been injured whilst serving food in a restaurant, you could be eligible to make a waitress injury claim.
-Furthermore, work-related illnesses can also be claimed for in similar fashion.
 For example, serving food requires lifting heavy plates and dishes repetitively, and this could result in waitress wrist pain due to some form of repetitive strain injury.
 This could be the basis of a work-related illness compensation claim.
 The number of different types of accidents that can occur in a kitchen is vast, but here are the most common:

 - Cuts sustained whilst preparing food – chefs are notorious for keeping their knives frighteningly sharp.
 For this reason, even a slight slip can cause a deep, serious cut.